These are the ten things the boy has:

 1d.)
 His friend Brent, who does not know he is a wife, nor that he does not have enough obsessions.
 Brent has never worried about the following:

 a.)
 What mailmen think of him

 d.)
 If he likes the tapestry that covers his window.

 2. A sack of diamonds.
 Brent and No. 2 do not want it, No. 1 does; No. 3 thinks she deserves it.

 3. Two parents, almost dead, with shy hair.

-4. A scholarship to West Point, because he is the fastest runner you’ve ever seen, and you might cry to see him run, it is the only beautiful thing about him, and perhaps because of this, painfully beautiful.
+4. A scholarship to West Point, because he is the fastest runner you’ve ever seen, and you might cry to see him run, it is the only beautiful thing about him.

 5. Wonderful sneakers- they are holey, grey and maroon, smell like death.
 They are wonderful because he runs in them; they are transformed by the elegance his body attains, in the way of ordinary objects they take on a surreal importance when considered from the perspective of loss.
 Because we are up to 10 things, but this boy lost his feet, perhaps because of the diamonds, perhaps because of a chill fall, so now he only has 8 things: here are the last two:

 a.) a picture of himself at a hockey game, circa 1987 or so, one tooth fucked, his dad has coffee, he has some – wait for it – Sunny D; they are cold at the ice-skating rink, and are wearing puffy coats.